microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-average.md

 - CEO
 - CFO

-**Example Scenario:** An executive needs a report that shows them the moving average of key sales metrics over a specific period.
-This report can assist them to make strategic decisions for the shorter term future of the company based on the recent trends.
+**Example Scenario:** You are a executive who needs a report that shows you the moving average of key sales metrics over a specific period.
+You can use this report to see performance trends and assist you to make strategic decisions for the shorter term future of your company based on the recent trends.

 ---